 INTERNAL BOARD OPERATIONS

 The Board of Education is the unit of authority.
-Apart from the normal function as part of the unit, the Board member has no individual authority.
-Individually, the Board members cannot do business with the district served, nor should the Board member have an interest in any contract with the school district in general.
+Apart from the normal function as part of the unit, no Board member has individual authority.
 The Board member does not represent any one segment of the community, but is rather a part of the body which represents and acts for the community as a whole.

-In addition, Board members acting as members of committees of the Board, can contribute in formulating policy, studying issues and developing approaches to problems when working in concert with the Superintendent of Schools.
+In addition, Board members acting as members of committees of the Board, will contribute in formulating policy, studying issues, and developing approaches to problems when working in concert with the Superintendent.

 If a student is appointed as a non-voting member of the Board of Education, they will represent the student body in discussion of Board matters as it may pertain to the student population of the Litchfield Public Schools.

 (cf. 5145.2 - Freedom of Expression / Speech)